delinhquent/FYP_UC2/README.md

 git commit -m "added data folders"
 ```

-4) Add the remote storage
+4) Add the remote storage.
+Replace `<remote storage>` to your own remote storage server where the files can be found.
 ```
 dvc remote add -f -d remote ssh://<remote storage>
 ```